 To Create a Gun Start time stamp or a Marker:

-- On the next screen, tap the type of Marker you'd like to create, whether Gun Start or Marker.
+- On the next screen, tap the type of Marker you'd like to create, whether Gun Start or Manual.

 - Now, you can turn Clear Counts on or off depending on whether or not you'd like to zero out the tag counts on the main screen of ChronOS when you create the Marker/Gun Start.

 If you would just like to Zero Counts on the controller without creating a new data session, select Zero Counts and click Create Marker.